goFrendiAsgard/chimera-framework/doc/doc.api.md

         <td>chain</td>
         <td>string, YAML chain</td>
         <td rowspan="4">
             Execute a YAML chain, and executing the callback.
 If callback is empty, then the result will be printed into stdout.
+See <a href="#executechain">example</a>
         </td>
     </tr>
     <tr>